litexlang/litex-official-documents/How_Litex_Works/How_Factual_Statements_Are_Checked.md

 For example, when you use `know` or prove a fact yourself, and learn that `forall x R: $p(x)` is true, then `knownForallFactsMap["p"]` will add `forall x R: $p(x)` to its list.

+**Note**: The working principle of `knownForallFactsMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 When we want to prove `$p(a)`, we iterate through all `forall` facts in `knownForallFactsMap["p"]`.
 During iteration, we see `forall x R: $p(x)`.
 We then verify: if we substitute `x` with `a`, is `a $in R` true?
 If yes, we then verify whether the corresponding `$p(x)` with `x` replaced by `a`, i.e., `$p(a)`, is true.
 If that's also true, then it's verified.

 If verification passes at this step, then the fact is considered verified.